Can You Register Your Car Without Insurance?

 What Happens if Your Car Insurance Expires While Your Car Is Registered?

-Even after registration, the DMV may monitor your car insurance status.
-If your policy is canceled or lapses, your registration could be suspended, even if previously approved.
+Even after registration, the DMV may monitor your car insurance status through an insurance verification system.
+If your policy is canceled or a lapse in coverage happens, your registration could be suspended, even if previously approved.

-In most cases, the DMV will issue a warning or notice of suspension.
-If you fail to reinstate your insurance promptly, you may face fines, a reinstatement fee or even a registration hold until proof of active coverage is provided.
+In most cases, the state motor vehicle department will issue a warning or notice of suspension.
+If you fail to reinstate your insurance promptly, fines, a reinstatement fee or even a registration hold until you provide proof of active coverage may follow.
+It can also result in an uninsured motorist penalty, which may involve additional financial penalties, license suspension, vehicle impoundment or points on your driving record.

 What Do I Need to Register My Car?